Skip to main content

 This is the second hard case: It covers type variables that are introduced by capture conversion of ? super wildcards.

-In short, whether you have a Predicate<? super String>, a Predicate<? super @Nullable String>, or unannotated code that doesn't specify the nullness operator for the bound, you can always pass its test method a String.
-(If you want to pass a @Nullable String, then you'll need for the bound to be null-inclusive under every parameterization.
+In short, whether you have a Predicate<? super String>, a Predicate<? super @Nullable String>, or unannotated code that does not specify the nullness operator for the bound, you can always pass its test method a String.
+(If you want to pass a @Nullable String, then you will need for the bound to be null-inclusive under every parameterization.
 The existence of the null-inclusiveness rule frees this current rule from having to cover that case.)

 A further level of complexity in all this is UNSPECIFIED.
-For example, in the all-worlds version of the following rules, a type with nullness operator UNSPECIFIED can be both null-inclusive under every parameterization and null-exclusive under every parameterization.
+For example, in the some-world version of the following rules, a type with nullness operator UNSPECIFIED can be both null-inclusive under every parameterization and null-exclusive under every parameterization, albeit in different worlds.

 Nullness subtyping (and thus subtyping itself) is not defined to be reflexive or transitive.